MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke-checks.md

 - Selected _Callback_ for the _Completion event_
 - Set _Time between evaluations (minutes)_ to _0_

-Setting the _Time between evaluations_ to a non-zero value means the check decision (pass / fail) isn't final.
+Setting the _Time between evaluations_ to a nonzero value means the check decision (pass / fail) isn't final.
 The check is reevaluated until all other Approvals & Checks reach a final state.

 <!-- > [!NOTE]
 > In the future, the _Time between evaluations_ will be removed, and a value of 0 will be used instead. -->